 Sealants are a synthetic form of paint protection, which do not contain any natural waxes.
 Sealants are well-known for creating a cold-hard looking shine, and usually last between 3-12 months on the paintwork.

 Sealants represent the next generation of paint protection and followed on from waxes.
-They’re a more modern solution and typically offer better durability, water repellency and overall protection.
+They’re a more modern solution and typically offer better durability, slickness and overall protection.

 Types of Sealants